nealcaren/fightordie/_build/html/_sources/Volumes/07/01/simple_way.md

 # The Simple Way (1913)

 Some  ways of life are so simple.
-There was, fpr instance, a few years ago, a solution of the Negro problem so ridiculously simple that those who did not receive it as gospel were hooted if not stoned.
+There was, for instance, a few years ago, a solution of the Negro problem so ridiculously simple that those who did not receive it as gospel were hooted if not stoned.
 The gist was this:

-The Negro must work out his own salvation.
+- The Negro must work out his own salvation.

-The Negro must make himself useful to his neighbors.
+- The Negro must make himself useful to his neighbors.

-The Negro must not complain.
+- The Negro must not complain.

-Duties must be taught Negroes --- never mind their rights.
+- Duties must be taught Negroes --- never mind their rights.

-Negroes must let politics alone.
+- Negroes must let politics alone.

-Money talks---let the Negro get a \$5,000 brick house and his individual problem is solved.
+- Money talks --- let the Negro get a \$5,000 brick house and his individual problem is solved.

-Etc., etc.
+- Etc., etc.

 All this the Negro has done.
 He has striven to solve his problems unaided.
 He is so useful to his neighbors that the problem of to-morrow